 There are two main options available as programmes in Years 12 and 13.
-Students may select a combination of subjects to study at Advanced Level, these are mainly A level subjects, but the school also offers a small amount of BTEC and Cambridge Technical provision at Level 3.
+Students may select a combination of subjects to study at Advanced Level, these are mainly A level subjects, but the school also offers a number of BTEC and Cambridge Technicals provisions at Level 3.
 These courses are 2 years in duration.

 Alternatively, it is possible to follow a one year course at Level 2 (for students not yet ready for a Level 3 programme).
-This comprises a BTEC in Travel and Tourism and a CTEC in Health and Social Care or CTEC in Business Studies.
-In addition, all Year 12 students on Level 2 courses are given the option of re-taking their English and Maths GCSE (or appropriate alternative).
-There is also a block work experience placement for all students in Year 12.
+This comprises a BTEC in Travel and Tourism and a CTEC in Business Studies.
+In addition, all Year 12 students on Level 2 courses are given the option of re-taking their English and Maths GCSE (or appropriate alternative if they have not already achieved a Grade 4).
+There is also a block work experience placement for all students in Year 12, and there are a range of enrichment and extra-curricular opportunities.

-All students in the Sixth Form will be expected to be working towards GCSEs in English and Maths where 'good' passes have not already been achieved.
+All students in the Sixth Form will be expected to be working towards GCSEs in English and Maths where A Grade 4 has not already been achieved.

-Details of all courses are available from the school on request and Year 11 students will be given guidance and support when selecting their level of study and choice of subjects or alternative progression route.
+Details of all courses are available from the school on request and Year II students will be given guidance and support when selecting their level of study and choice of subjects or alternative progression route, more information is available on our website.